-Another reason your printer is not printing black may be because of debris or paper stuck on your printer.
+Another reason your printer is not printing black can be caused by debris or paper stuck on your printer.
 If there is some debris preventing your printer from printing black ink, then you should perform printer maintenance on your machine to clean it out.

 You may also be using the wrong type of paper.
 If you’re using incompatible paper on your printer, it may prevent it from printing black too.

 Last but not the least, your printer driver.
 Having an outdated printer driver can cause your printer to not print black ink.
 Your driver is how your printer and computer communicate with each other.
 If it’s a printer driver issue. then your best solution is to remove and reinstall your printer driver to get the up-to-date version.

 Why is my printer printing in color but not black ink?

 Your printer may be able to print in color but not black due to the following reasons.

 First is you may have already run out of black ink.
 This will prevent your printer from printing black altogether.

 Second, your printer’s printhead may be damaged or something is blocking the black ink from coming out of it.
 Perform printer maintenance on your machine to resolve the issue.

 Lastly, the “printer can print color but not black” issue may be caused by an out-of-date printer driver.
 Remove and reinstall your printer driver to fix this printer issue.

 Why is my printer printing blank pages?

 A printer printing blank pages can be quite hard to solve.
 Good thing we’re able to compile a list of reasons why printers print blank pages, so we can fix this issue easily.

 Empty ink cartridges